Course Registration & Exploration Guide

 Harvard's academic advising network facilitates exploration of diverse curricular and co-curricular opportunities.

-• Students should work closely with their assigned first-year, sophomore, or concentration advisor for course selection.
+- Students should work closely with their assigned pre-concentration or concentration advisor for course selection.
 Advisor contact information can be found in the my.harvard advising portal under the Advising Network tab.
-It is a requirement to meet with an academic advisor before the course registration deadline.
+You are required to to meet with an academic advisor before the course registration deadline.
 Utilize advisor meetings to address any questions or concerns related to courses, concentrations, grading, requirements, and to discuss future opportunities such as study abroad, research, or service, etc.

-• A student’s academic advisor must lift the advising hold to be able to register for courses.
+- Your academic advisor must lift your advising hold for you to to be able to register for courses.

 Exploring Courses